Algenon Percy FORD (1884-1926) - Warren and Ford Family History

 Source: FreeBMD.
 England & Wales, Civil Registration Birth Index, 1837-1915

-Whilst the Ford family lived in Luton, Bedfordshire, the children, Wallace, and Algernon Percy were joined by George Dixie Ford in 1886 and Rose Helen Ford in 1888.
+Whilst the Ford family lived in Luton, Bedfordshire, the children, Wallace, and Algenon Percy were joined by George Dixie Ford in 1886 and Rose Helen Ford in 1888.
 Then Joseph Samuel Ford took his family back to his birthplace, Birmingham in Warwickshire.

 1890 – Baptism